-The HJ 241 waterjet mainshaft is inclined at an angle of 5° to the intake base.
+The HJ-213 waterjet mainshaft is inclined at an angle of 5° to the intake base.

 When the port and starboard Jets are mounted at the hull deadrise angle, the jet mainshafts are no longer parallel to the keel line in plan.
-The following table lists the angle deviation of the jet mainshaft when the jet base is mounted parallel to the keel line.
+Figure 14: "Jet Mainshaft Alignment lists the angle deviation of the jet mainshaft when the jet base is mounted parallel to the keel line.